KentenRoth/100DaysOfCode/README.md

 Day 66

 Today went much better.
 I did the doctor stuff this morning and got that knocked out early.
-I got a good amount of coding in and I am coiming to a close on the security part of my course.
+I got a good amount of coding in and I am coming to a close on the security part of my course.
 I am not sure how I want to move forward after this.
 I don't think I have enough time to learn SQL within my 100 days, so I think I might start doing JavaScript30 by Wes Bos.
 That will get me back into the swing of JS, but I also want to get into React.
 I want to get the frontend of my book app built out then I want to rebuild my garden app with React and MongoDB, while adding in a log in function.
 I got a few decisions to make this week so I'll have to do some brainstorming to figure it out.

 ---

 Day 67

 I got all my coding in earlier this morning.
 I wanted to get more done, but got busy with getting stuff ready for tomorrow.
 It will be an early morning to start getting food ready, so I am not sure when I will get to code tomorrow.
 I did decide that I am going to jump into React next.
 I do have some React knowledge, but I am not confident in my skills.
 The reason I am going to jump into React is so I can build out the front end part of my Book App and start the process of rebuilding my Garden App.

+---

+Day 68

+Today I finished off the security section of the course I was taking.
+I wasn't able to get any coding in this morning so I had to wait until tonight.
+I will be jumping back into React tomorrow or Saturday.
+I got a couple things I want to do and finish off before I move back to React.
+I wanted to get more done today, but I ate way to much food and now I feel gross and really need to go to bed.

 ---